History of the Perl Family | by Warren Goldie

 Luis fell in love with her.
-After a short time together, he sailed back to Cuba.
+After their short time together, he had to sail back to Cuba.
 Sad and love-struck, Luis wrote to her.
 The couple commenced a year-long, cross-Atlantic letter-writing courtship in their native language of Hungarian.
-Later, in 1938, he mailed her a marriage proposal.
-She accepted.
-Within a month the adventurous Estie was sailing for Cuba and an unknown destiny.
+He mailed her a marriage proposal.
+Within a month the adventurous Estie was sailing for Cuba and an unknown destiny with a new husband.

 The Winds of War

 Around this time, the brutal Goga-Cuza government had seized power in Romania, a regime that not only preached anti-Semitism but made it state policy.
 For the Jews of Transylvania, the tide was turning.

 But war would come too fast.